mahn-bonnie/Artificial-Intelligence/README.md

 # Artificial Intelligence

+ - Link to run the codes have been provided within the code itself [open in colab]

 # Lab 1 to Lab 11 Defines AI

  - It's the development of computer systems that can perform tasks that typically require human intelligence.